everysum1/CarpStreet-stage0/README.md

 ## Deploying to Heroku

-### Setting Heroku Env variables
+- Setting Heroku Env variables
     **heroku config:set NODE_ENV=production**

+- Add package.json:
+    - a *postinstall* script to run webpack to produce bundle.js on the Heroku machine

-### What don't need to be / shouldn't be deployed:
+- What don't need to be / shouldn't be deployed:
     - node_modules:
         Since Heroku may have a different environment from our local machine, package.json will tell heroku which modules are required.
     - public/bundle.js:
         This file is huge and will be created on the Heroku end, instructed by the *script* section in *package.json*.
     - webpack-dev.config.js:
         For the obvious reason that the production environment doesn't care about dev configs.

 ## Gotchas